SolaceDev/solace-dev-codelabs/markdown/ep-connect-ep-broker/ep-connect-ep-broker.md

 1. Wait for the script to complete.
 Be patient, there are a lot of commands to run!

 > aside negative
-> If you get this error when running the script, you likely have not set the Event Portal Environment as the active environmental variables.<br>
+> If you get this error when running the script, you likely have not set the Event Portal Environment as the active Environment.<br>
 ```POST http://{{baseurl}}/api/v2/architecture/addressSpaces```<br>
 ```Error: getaddrinfo ENOTFOUND {{baseurl}}```